-6.2 We are not responsible for delays outside our control.
-If our provision of Courses is delayed by an event outside our control then we will contact you as soon as possible to let you know and we will take steps to minimise the effect of the delay.
-Provided we do this we will not be liable for delays caused by the event, but if there is a risk of substantial delay you may contact us to end the contract and receive a refund for any part of a Course you have paid for but not received.
+6.2 We are not responsible for delays or inaccessibility outside our control.
+If our provision of Courses is delayed or the learning platform is inaccessible due to an event outside our control then we will contact you as soon as possible to let you know and we will take steps to minimise the effect.
+Provided we do this we will not be liable for delays or inaccessibility caused by the event, but if there is a risk of substantial delay or inaccessibility you may contact us to end the contract and receive a refund for any part of a Course you have paid for but not received.

 6.3 What will happen if you give us incorrect or fraudulent information.
 As part of our admissions process, we may require evidence of prior qualifications and work experience to assess your suitability for your chosen Course.
 If you give us incorrect or fraudulent information, we reserve the right to immediately end the contract and section 9.2 will apply.

 6.4 Reasons we may suspend the provision of a Course to you.
 We may have to suspend the provision of a Course, for example:

 (a) To deal with technical problems or make technical changes;

 (b) To update the Course to reflect changes in relevant laws and regulatory requirements;

 (c) To make changes to a Course as notified by us to you (see section 5).